Oh, Obamacare, we hardly knew ye.

 - Guaranteed issue and community rating: in order to boost coverage for everyone, nobody can be denied coverage because of their age, gender, health risk, pre-existing conditions, lifetime costs, etc. as was commonly practice prior to the law’s enactment.
 And you are no longer individually rated for premiums – you are bucketed into an age and geography rating.

 - The individual mandate: in order to encourage participation, the ACA individual mandate declares that you must have health insurance or you will be have to pay a tax penalty.
 The goal of this is to get healthy individuals (who may otherwise elect to skip health insurance) to join the risk pool and help lower premiums for those less healthy (this is at the essence of how insurance works).
 A second goal in this is to get low-income individuals insured so they are contributing some cost to their health care (versus getting the services, not paying for them, and leaving the tab with all of us in the form of higher costs).
+Note: the individual mandate was removed as a result of tax reform in 2017.

 The combination of these three components has been metaphorically compared to a 3-legged stool.
 Remove one of the legs, and the stool will fall.
 The individual mandate is not popular, but it’s absolutely necessary.
 Without a strong individual mandate, healthy people would not join the insurance pool, and premiums would skyrocket.
 Without subsidies, premiums would remain unaffordable for many.
 And without guaranteed issue and community ratings, private insurers could drop participants at any time or use discriminatory pricing.